History of Schloss Sommerswalde – “The Little Reichstag”

 Richard Sommer had a predilection for the Morgenland on the model of the then German commercial representation in Delhi, India, he had the Orangerie of the castle reconstructed in the form of an old mosque with high minarets and onion roofs.
 The stones for this purpose were sent from the Orient.
 On the largest of the many onion domes was a vane wheel for energy production

-Today residents and tenants live in the orangery.
-In the near future, the orangery will be renovated to create more space for individual retreaters who devote themselves to silent meditation retreat.
+Today residents live in the Orangerie.
+In the near future, the Orangerie will be renovated to create more space for individual retreaters who devote themselves to silent meditation retreat.

 Some key facts of the further history of Schloss Sommerswalde:

 • In 1916, after the death of Richard Sommers, the estate was sold for reasons of inheritance.

 • In 1922 the entrepreneur, lawyer and “steel helm” member Dr. Erich Lübbert acquired the property.